aquasecurity/kube-hunter/README.md

 To specify internal scanning, you can use the `--internal` option. (this will scan all of the machine's network interfaces) Example:
 `./kube-hunter.py --internal`

 ### Active Hunting

 Active hunting is an option in which Kube Hunter will exploit vulnerabilities it finds, in order to explore for further vulnerabilities.
-The main difference between normal and active hunting is that a normal hunt will never change state of the cluster, while active hunting can potentially do state-changing and harmful operations on the cluster.
+The main difference between normal and active hunting is that a normal hunt will never change state of the cluster, while active hunting can potentially do state-changing operations on the cluster, **which could be harmful**.

+By default, Kube Hunter does not do active hunting.
 To active hunt a cluster, use the `--active` flag.
 Example:
 `./kube-hunter.py --remote some.domain.com --active`

 ### Output